AfterThreeYears/blog/docs/React中的reconcile流程.md

       oldProps !== newProps ||
       hasLegacyContextChanged() ||
     ) {
-      // If props or context changed, mark the fiber as having performed work.
-      // This may be unset if the props are determined to be equal later (memo). didReceiveUpdate = true;
+      didReceiveUpdate = true;
     } else if (updateExpirationTime < renderExpirationTime) {
       didReceiveUpdate = false;
-      // This fiber does not have any pending work.
-Bailout without entering
-      // the begin phase.
-There's still some bookkeeping we that needs to be done
-      // in this optimized path, mostly pushing stuff onto the stack. switch (workInProgress.tag) {
-        case HostRoot:
-          pushHostRootContext(workInProgress);
-          resetHydrationState();
-          break;
-        case HostComponent:
-          pushHostContext(workInProgress);
-          if (
-            workInProgress.mode & ConcurrentMode &&
-            renderExpirationTime !== Never &&
-            shouldDeprioritizeSubtree(workInProgress.type, newProps)
-          ) {
-            if (enableSchedulerTracing) {
-              markSpawnedWork(Never);
-            }
-            // Schedule this fiber to re-render at offscreen priority.
-Then bailout. workInProgress.expirationTime = workInProgress.childExpirationTime = Never;
-            return null;
-          }
-          break;
-        case ClassComponent: {
-          const Component = workInProgress.type;
-          if (isLegacyContextProvider(Component)) {
-            pushLegacyContextProvider(workInProgress);
-          }
-          break;
-        }
-        case HostPortal:
-          pushHostContainer(
-            workInProgress,
-            workInProgress.stateNode.containerInfo,
-          );
-          break;
-        case ContextProvider: {
-          const newValue = workInProgress.memoizedProps.value;
-          pushProvider(workInProgress, newValue);
-          break;
-        }
-        case Profiler:
-          if (enableProfilerTimer) {
-            // Profiler should only call onRender when one of its descendants actually rendered. const hasChildWork =
-              workInProgress.childExpirationTime >= renderExpirationTime;
-            if (hasChildWork) {
-              workInProgress.effectTag |= Update;
-            }

-            // Reset effect durations for the next eventual effect phase.
-            // These are reset during render to allow the DevTools commit hook a chance to read them, const stateNode = workInProgress.stateNode;
-            stateNode.effectDuration = 0;
-            stateNode.passiveEffectDuration = 0;
-          }
-          break;
-        case SuspenseComponent: {
-          const state: SuspenseState | null = workInProgress.memoizedState;
-          if (state !== null) {
-            if (enableSuspenseServerRenderer) {
-              if (state.dehydrated !== null) {
-                pushSuspenseContext(
-                  workInProgress,
-                  setDefaultShallowSuspenseContext(suspenseStackCursor.current),
-                );
-                // We know that this component will suspend again because if it has
-                // been unsuspended it has committed as a resolved Suspense component.
-                // If it needs to be retried, it should have work scheduled on it. workInProgress.effectTag |= DidCapture;

-                return null;
-              }
-            }

-            // If this boundary is currently timed out, we need to decide
-            // whether to retry the primary children, or to skip over it and
-            // go straight to the fallback.
-Check the priority of the primary
-            // child fragment.
-            const primaryChildFragment: Fiber = (workInProgress.child: any);
-            const primaryChildExpirationTime =
-              primaryChildFragment.childExpirationTime;
-            if (primaryChildExpirationTime >= renderExpirationTime) {
-              // The primary children have pending work.
-Use the normal path
-              // to attempt to render the primary children again. return updateSuspenseComponent(
-                current,
-                workInProgress,
-                renderExpirationTime,
-              );
-            } else {
-              // The primary child fragment does not have pending work marked
-              // on it...

-              // ...usually.
-There's an unfortunate edge case where the fragment
-              // fiber is not part of the return path of the children, so when
-              // an update happens, the fragment doesn't get marked during
-              // setState.
-This is something we should consider addressing when
-              // we refactor the Fiber data structure.
-(There's a test with more
-              // details; to find it, comment out the following block and see
-              // which one fails.)
-              //
-              // As a workaround, we need to recompute the `childExpirationTime`
-              // by bubbling it up from the next level of children.
-This is
-              // based on similar logic in `resetChildExpirationTime`. let primaryChild = primaryChildFragment.child;
-              while (primaryChild !== null) {
-                const childUpdateExpirationTime = primaryChild.expirationTime;
-                const childChildExpirationTime =
-                  primaryChild.childExpirationTime;
-                if (
-                  childUpdateExpirationTime >= renderExpirationTime ||
-                  childChildExpirationTime >= renderExpirationTime
-                ) {
-                  // Found a child with an update with sufficient priority.
-                  // Use the normal path to render the primary children again. return updateSuspenseComponent(
-                    current,
-                    workInProgress,
-                    renderExpirationTime,
-                  );
-                }
-                primaryChild = primaryChild.sibling;
-              }

-              pushSuspenseContext(
-                workInProgress,
-                setDefaultShallowSuspenseContext(suspenseStackCursor.current),
-              );
-              // The primary children do not have pending work with sufficient
-              // priority.
-Bailout.
-              const child = bailoutOnAlreadyFinishedWork(
-                current,
-                workInProgress,
-                renderExpirationTime,
-              );
-              if (child !== null) {
-                // The fallback children have pending work.
-Skip over the
-                // primary children and work on the fallback. return child.sibling;
-              } else {
-                return null;
-              }
-            }
-          } else {
-            pushSuspenseContext(
-              workInProgress,
-              setDefaultShallowSuspenseContext(suspenseStackCursor.current),
-            );
-          }
-          break;
-        }
-        case SuspenseListComponent: {
-          const didSuspendBefore =
-            (current.effectTag & DidCapture) !== NoEffect;

-          const hasChildWork =
-            workInProgress.childExpirationTime >= renderExpirationTime;

-          if (didSuspendBefore) {
-            if (hasChildWork) {
-              // If something was in fallback state last time, and we have all the
-              // same children then we're still in progressive loading state.
-              // Something might get unblocked by state updates or retries in the
-              // tree which will affect the tail.
-So we need to use the normal
-              // path to compute the correct tail. return updateSuspenseListComponent(
-                current,
-                workInProgress,
-                renderExpirationTime,
-              );
-            }
-            // If none of the children had any work, that means that none of
-            // them got retried so they'll still be blocked in the same way
-            // as before.
-We can fast bail out. workInProgress.effectTag |= DidCapture;
-          }

-          // If nothing suspended before and we're rendering the same children,
-          // then the tail doesn't matter.
-Anything new that suspends will work
-          // in the "together" mode, so we can continue from the state we had. const renderState = workInProgress.memoizedState;
-          if (renderState !== null) {
-            // Reset to the "together" mode in case we've started a different
-            // update in the past but didn't complete it. renderState.rendering = null;
-            renderState.tail = null;
-            renderState.lastEffect = null;
-          }
-          pushSuspenseContext(workInProgress, suspenseStackCursor.current);

-          if (hasChildWork) {
-            break;
-          } else {
-            // If none of the children had any work, that means that none of
-            // them got retried so they'll still be blocked in the same way
-            // as before.
-We can fast bail out. return null;
-          }
-        }
-      }
       return bailoutOnAlreadyFinishedWork(
         current,
         workInProgress,
         renderExpirationTime,
       );
     } else {
-      // An update was scheduled on this fiber, but there are no new props
-      // nor legacy context.
-Set this to false.
-If an update queue or context
-      // consumer produces a changed value, it will set this to true.
-Otherwise,
-      // the component will assume the children have not changed and bail out. didReceiveUpdate = false;
+      didReceiveUpdate = false;
     }
   } else {
     didReceiveUpdate = false;
   }

-  // Before entering the begin phase, clear pending update priority.
-  // TODO: This assumes that we're about to evaluate the component and process
-  // the update queue.
-However, there's an exception: SimpleMemoComponent
-  // sometimes bails out later in the begin phase.
-This indicates that we should
-  // move this assignment out of the common path and into each branch. workInProgress.expirationTime = NoWork;

   switch (workInProgress.tag) {
-    case IndeterminateComponent: {
-      return mountIndeterminateComponent(
-        current,
-        workInProgress,
-        workInProgress.type,
-        renderExpirationTime,
-      );
-    }
-    case LazyComponent: {
-      const elementType = workInProgress.elementType;
-      return mountLazyComponent(
-        current,
-        workInProgress,
-        elementType,
-        updateExpirationTime,
-        renderExpirationTime,
-      );
-    }
     case FunctionComponent: {
       const Component = workInProgress.type;
       const unresolvedProps = workInProgress.pendingProps;